-The Company has elected to measure and present the debt held by Oasis at fair value using Level 3 inputs and as a result, recognized a gain of \$7.0 million (net of payment-in-kind interest of \$0.7 million) for the three months ended March 31, 2020, related to changes in the fair value of the New Oasis Notes.
-At March 31, 2020 and December 31, 2019, the debt held by Oasis had a fair value of approximately \$43.7 million and \$50.8 million, respectively.
-The Company evaluated its credit risk as of March 31, 2020, and determined that there was no change from December 31, 2019.
+The Company has elected to measure and present the debt held by Oasis at fair value using Level 3 inputs and as a result, recognized a gain of \$2.8 million (net of payment-in-kind interest of \$0.2 million) and a gain of \$2.8 million (net of payment-in-kind interest of \$0.7 million) for the three and nine months ended September 30, 2020, respectively, related to changes in the fair value of the New Oasis Notes.
+At September 30, 2020 and December 31, 2019, the debt held by Oasis had a fair value of approximately \$38.4 million and \$50.8 million, respectively (see Note 16 - Fair Value Measurements).
+The Company evaluated its credit risk as of September 30, 2020, and determined that there was no change from December 31, 2019.

 In June 2014, the Company sold an aggregate of \$115.0 million principal amount of 4.875% convertible senior notes due 2020 (the "2020 Notes").
 The 2020 Notes are senior unsecured obligations of the Company paying interest semi-annually in arrears on June 1 and December 1 of each year at a rate of 4.875% per annum and will mature on June 1, 2020.
-The initial and still current conversion rate for the 2020 Notes is 103.7613 shares of the Company's common stock per \$1,000 principal amount of notes, equivalent to an initial conversion price of approximately \$9.64 per share of common stock, subject to adjustment in certain events.
+Excluding the impact of the 1 for 10 reverse stock split, the initial and still current conversion rate for the 2020 Notes is 103.7613 shares of the Company's common stock per \$1,000 principal amount of notes, equivalent to an initial conversion price of approximately \$9.64 per share of common stock, subject to adjustment in certain events.
 Upon conversion, the 2020 Notes will be settled in shares of the Company's common stock.
 Holders of the 2020 Notes may require that the Company repurchase for cash all or some of their notes upon the occurrence of a fundamental change (as defined in the 2020 Notes).
 In January 2016, the Company repurchased and retired an aggregate of \$2.0 million principal amount of the 2020 Notes.
 In addition, approximately \$0.1 million of the unamortized debt issuance costs were written off and a \$0.1 million gain was recognized in conjunction with the retirement of the 2020 Notes.

-In connection with the Recapitalization Transaction, 2020 Notes outstanding with a face amount of \$111.1 million of the total \$113.0 million that were outstanding at the time of the Recapitalization Transaction were refinanced and the maturity dates effectively extended.
+In connection with the Recapitalization Transaction, the 2020 Notes with a face amount of \$111.1 million of the total \$113.0 million that were outstanding at the time of the Recapitalization Transaction were refinanced and the maturity dates were extended.
 Of the refinanced amount, \$103.8 million was refinanced with the Investor Parties through the issuance of the New Common Equity (as defined below), the New Preferred Equity (as defined below) (see Note 9 - Common Stock and Preferred Stock) and new secured term debt that matures in February 2023 (see Term Loan section below).
 Additionally, \$1.0 million of accrued interest was refinanced with the Investor Parties.
-The remaining refinanced amount of \$7.3 million was exchanged into the New \$8.0 million Oasis Note discussed above.
+The remaining refinanced amount of \$7.3 million was exchanged into the new \$8.0 million Oasis Note discussed above.
 In connection with the issuance of the new secured term loan, as well as the New Common Equity and the New Preferred Equity, the Company recognized a loss on extinguishment of the 2020 Notes refinanced with the Investor Parties of approximately \$2.4 million, and wrote off \$0.7 million of unamortized debt issuance costs related to the 2020 Notes.

-The Company classified the remaining \$1.9 million of the 2020 Notes, which are due June 2020, as current liabilities on the Condensed Consolidated Balance Sheet.
+The Company classified the remaining \$1.9 million of the 2020 Notes as current liabilities on the condensed consolidated balance sheet.
+The \$1.9 million of the 2020 Notes were redeemed at par at maturity on June 1, 2020.